Juan-Jones/earnonlinemoney/content/blog/best-online-course-platforms.md

 ### 3. edX.com

 edX is a non-profit online learning platform founded by Harvard University and MIT, offering courses, certificates, and degree programs from leading universities and institutions around the world.
-With a focus on quality and accessibility, edX aims to provide learners with opportunities for academic and professional advancement.
+With a focus on quality and accessibility, [edX free online courses]({{< relref "edx-free-online-course" >}}) aims to provide learners with opportunities for academic and professional advancement.

 ### 4. LinkedIn Learning